Restaurant-Services/Menu-Restaurant/README.md

-# Sushi-Restaurant
+# Menu Restaurant

 Working backend-less Menu application.

-##Where does the idea come from?
+## Where does the idea come from?

 Corona virus is the main reason, a friend of mine was scared about closing her restaurant in this period, she is also pregnant than her concerns are twice than